 Prerequisite: CMSC-4323 or 5323.
 This course will investigate new database technologies.
 Topics will include managing and using large skill data sets, high-velocity transaction processing, stream processing, real time analytics, and high-volume data processing.
-The discussions will focus on several real-world application domains, such as internet advertising, healthcare, and social network analysis.
+The discussions will focus on several real-world application domains, such as intermet advertising, healthcare, and social network analysis.
+This course is normally offered every semester.

-ALGORITHM ANALYSIS
+5343 ALGORITHM ANALYSIS

 An introduction to the analysis and design of algorithms.
 Topics include algorithm performance, verification of correctness, and application of analysis technique to a variety of simple and complex algorithms.
+This course is normally offered every semester.

-BIG DATA MANAGEMENT
+5353 BIG DATA MANAGEMENT

 Prerequisite: CMSC-5333.
 A course on the practical implementation of big data technology.
 Students will learn to use Hadoop and other projects in the Hadoop ecosystem to effectively manage big data tasks, as well as delivering results to human observers.
 Topics include data processing, data visualization, and distributed data processing.
+This course is normally offered in the spring semester.

-DATA SCIENCE PROJECT I
+5363 DATA SCIENCE PROJECT I

 Prerequisite: CMSC-5723.
 A project-oriented class where the student will use data science principles, knowledge and skills to solve a problem as a team.
 Topics include Hadoop and related technologies, and data science processes.
+This course is normally offered in the summer semester.

-DATA SCIENCE PROJECT II
+5373 DATA SCIENCE PROJECT II

-Prerequisite: CMSC-5363.
+Prerequisite or Corequisite: CMSC-5363.
 A project-oriented class where the student will use data science principles, knowledge and skills to solve a problem on their own.
 Topics include Hadoop and related technologies, and data science processes.
+This course is normally offered in the summer semester.